PlexiShard/Need-Moar-Materials/Oops.md

 Well, at least it's far more cleaned up and actually works...

 I found a backup with all the commits and history.
 Pushed that to the /old branch.
 Check that branch for the history.

+The /develop branch is for bug fixes and general code pushes, with master being for completed, functional changes